Evaluating LLM Consistency in Qualitative Codebook Generation

 Cross-Model Semantic Agreement

-Despite differences in theme counts, we assessed whether models converged on the same underlying constructs through semantic clustering analysis.
-The following chart shows the percentage of iterations in which each model identified themes within each semantic cluster.
+Despite differences in theme counts and labeling, we assessed whether models converged on the same underlying constructs through semantic clustering analysis.
+Each theme was categorized into predefined semantic clusters, and we calculated the percentage of iterations detecting each cluster.

 Theme Cluster Detection by Model % of iterations containing theme